Portable

 Flight-Case

-This was purchased from Maplin when they had a store nearby.
-It comfortably held the FT-857D, LDG YT-100 ATU (under the radio body) plus the MH-31, DC cable and a 7Ah SLAB.
 The radio could be used in-situ by raising its stand and attaching the front-panel.
-There’s plenty of clearance at the back of the radio to get plugs connected.
-In 2018, I removed some more of the foam sections to use it for transporting the IC-7300.
+There’s plenty of clearance at the back of the radio to get plugs connected once the DC cable is removed.
+In summer of 2018, I removed most of the foam sections to use it for transporting the IC-7300.

 Neckband Headset